 8The symmetry assumption downstream, and the restriction to two firms downstream and upstream, respectively, are without loss of generality.
 One should be able to order the upstream firms by degree of efficiency, however.
-Rather than from V, the downstream firms could procur from the world market at marginal cost c assumption that suppliers can commit to upstream prices before downstream prices are set is inessential here.
+Rather than from V, the downstream firms could procur from the world market at marginal cost c.